bitwangyujia/research/a_home.md

 ◆ [2020.07] Our paper "Scene-Aware Background Music Synthesis" has been conditionally accepted by **ACM MM 2020**.
 <br>
-◆ [2020.07] Our paper "Photo Stand-Out: Photography with Virtual Character" has been accepted by **ACM MM 2020**.
+◆ [2020.07] Our paper "Photo Stand-Out: Photography with Virtual Character" has been conditionally accepted by **ACM MM 2020**.
 <br>
 ◆ [2019.08] Our paper "Comic-Guided Speech Synthesis" has been conditionally accepted by **ACM SIGGRAPH Asia 2019**.
 <br>